Flutter — evolution of cross-platform app development

 As I said in the beginning, we were a native-first company up until a year ago.
 That is when a few of our clients asked us if we could develop their apps with Flutter instead of taking the native approach.
 And their reasons were different — one of them already had an app that was built in Flutter and needed developers who could upgrade it, one of them quickly needed a fairly small application for both iOS and Android, some were limited by time, others by budget…

-Because of this, we started taking cross-platform more seriously, and given that Flutter was universally praised by the development community, and that our first tests put it fairly ahead of React Native… we decided to give it a proper shot.
+Because of this, we started taking cross-platform more seriously, and given that Flutter was universally praised by the development community and that our first tests put it fairly ahead of React Native… we decided to give it a proper shot.

-Over the next couple of months, we created a couple of internal apps with it to see exactly how it holds up against native development — where it performs well and where it fails, what are its limitations and how can we implement it into our workflow, what kind of apps is it good for and what is still better when developed natively…
+Over the next couple of months, we created a couple of internal apps with it to see exactly how it holds up against native development — where it performs well and where it fails, what its limitations are and how can we implement it into our workflow, what kind of apps is it good for and what is still better when developed natively…

 All in all, Flutter is an excellent framework for mobile development, you just have to know when and for what to use it, and when to stick with native.
 We see it as a great addition to our native development expertise that will help us in those projects where native just wouldn’t be the most effective option.